iagoleal/iagoleal.github.io/content/posts/shower-thoughts-averages.md

 This restriction represents that the information for one possible outcome is only important for it.
 Some high-level consequences of this restriction are:

-- Random variables with disjoint supports,
+- Random variables with disjoint supports
 (That is, every time one of them is zero, the other is non-zero) are **orthogonal**.